tgartside/FABRIK/README.md

 If swapping to or from spline mode, be sure to comment or uncomment the load command as well

+## HOW TO RUN:
+1) Open the project folder in an IDE
+2) Select anim.cpp inside the anim subfolder
+3) Run the program

 ## COMMANDS:

 To run/pause simulator : Click on window and press "s"